Skip to main content

 • flattened vesicles

-• pre- and postsynaptic zone about the same thickness
+• the presynaptic and postsynaptic zones are approximately the same thickness

-• mostly near the soma (axodendritic, axosomatic, axoaxonal)
+• usually near the soma (axodendritic, axosomatic, axoaxonal)

 • mostly glutamatergic